grupo-avispa/dsr_ros/dsr_agents/README.md

 ### topic_agent

-Agent that subscribe to a generic topic and publishes it in the DSR.
+Agent that subscribe to a generic topic in ROS 2 and publishes it as a node in the DSR.

 #### Subscribed Topics